d3vi1/LLTDResponder/README.md

 * `esp32/` – reusable ESP32 library with build-time icon data
 * `esxi/` – ESXi userworld draft based on Linux flow
 * `windows/` – Windows draft shared across Win16/Win9x/WinNT/2000

-## LLDP

-The implementation should be adapted from the lldpd project clean integration for the target OSs.
-It automatically discovers device topologies (bridge and others and correctly informs the neighbors about it).
-Licensing is TBD.